wakaba260/myframe/README.md

 myframe
 =======

-This PHP framework is own making.This was made for study.
+This PHP framework is own making.This was made for the study of MVC model.